-The Child and Adolescent Mental Health Service (CAMHS) are the statutory publicly funded services overseen by the Health Service Executive (HSE) to provide treatment of individuals aged from five to eighteen with moderate to severe mental health disorders.
-Although SH is not always associated with a mental illness, it is often a reason for referral to CAMHS, and understanding rates of adolescent SH and suicidal behaviour (and potential increases over times), and the extent to which it occurs in the context of a mental illness, is of crucial importance to service planning.
-This is all the more important, given the implications for demands on already overstretched specialist mental health services.
-However, data in Ireland are limited, and quantifying rates of SH can be challenging, an issue that is exacerbated by variations in reporting and terminology (Wilson and Ougrin, 2021).
-Although SH is often linked with SI, gathering accurate information on SI alone is more difficult, due to its transient nature and lack of a definitive behavioural correlate.
+The Child and Adolescent Mental Health Service (CAMHS) are statutory publicly funded services overseen by the Health Service Executive (HSE) to provide treatment of individuals aged from five to eighteen with moderate to severe mental health disorders.
+Although SH is not always associated with a mental illness, it is often a reason for referral to CAMHS.Therefore, understanding rates of adolescent SH and suicidal behaviour (and potential increases over times), and the extent to which these occur in the context of a mental illness, is of crucial importance to service planning.
+This is even more important, given the implications of demands on already overstretched specialist mental health (MH) services.
+However, data in Ireland is limited, and quantifying rates of SH can be challenging, an issue that is exacerbated by variations in reporting and terminology (Wilson and Ougrin, 2021). g Gathering accurate information on SI is more difficult, due to its transient nature and lack of a definitive behavioural correlate.
+Despite these challenges, for the purpose of service, accurately identifying the prevalence of youth self-harming behaviour isvital.
+The research team reflected on the particular considerations and implications of the use of a narrow versus broad search term to capture SH and whether to include suicidal ideation.
+A broad search term was used, Self-harm, to reflect a discrete or definitive behaviour, but without classification by presence or degree of intent, or without regard to motive to allow the fullest possible capture of relevant self-harm data.
+This facilitated a focus on any act of self-harm irrespective of intent or method as outlined below.

 Aims

 The aim of this systematic review is to present robust data on rates of SH in children and adolescents in the Republic of Ireland.